 Her curiosity in other cultures took her to Brazil, where she lived and worked for two years from 1990 – 1992.
 A pivotal period, she turned to the camera as the most direct instrument to represent and capture the essence of the people.
 Ms. Kessler returned to New York and completed her graduate studies in painting.
 Her work was a departure from representation, often seen in her photography.
 She created non-objective paintings, using unconventional and recycled materials, including henna, marble dust and tar.
 Releasing muscular armor by slamming, ripping, gouging, drilling, scraping, and puncturing, adding and removing layer upon layer, she revealed the form at its crux, uniting the balancing of polarities.
 Her most recent paintings are abstract expressionistic in nature, continuing to find a balance between representational, figurative and non-objective.

 A graduate degree in mental health counseling from Northeastern University sparked her interest in psychology in her early years.
 This led to a position as supervisor of an art therapy program at a major hospital in NYC.
 As an educator she taught painting in Brazil and fine art and photography in middle/high school for the New York City Department of Education for fifteen years.
-Ms. Kessler currently volunteers her time and teaches photography to veterans and the brain-injured survivors community.
+Ms. Kessler currently volunteers her time and teaches photography to veterans, the brain-injured survivors community, and immigrant high school students.

-Ms. Kessler was born in Brooklyn, NY and has lived in various countries including Brazil, Mexico, Italy and France.
+Ms. Kessler was born in Brooklyn (Flatbush) and Queens (Rockaway), New York and has lived in various countries including São Paulo, Brazil, San Miguel de Allende, Mexico, Viareggio, Italy, Paris, France and currently Barcelona, Spain.
 She received her M.F.A. from Pratt Institute, B.A. from Brooklyn College and attended the Art Students League in New York.

 “Linda Kessler is an admirable talent who has always been able to find the spiritual core of her subjects.
 She has a wonderfully quiet center that reaches out in a patient way to make contact.
 Her photographs bring out the best and enlighten all that is good and right in a beautiful world that too often is viewed through a dark prism.
 Very few have the native intelligence to appreciate the difference and Linda Kessler definitely knows the difference.”